-Our vision for C.A.R.E.S. is to not only provide a safe haven and adoptions for these animals, but to also promote a sense of pride and ownership.
-We have a compelling story to tell about how a new shelter could inspire our community.
-C.A.R.E.S., along with the people of Clarksdale are working to make the vision a reality.
+The CARES' mission is not only to provide a safe haven and find loving homes for these animals, but to also promote a sense of pride and ownership throughout our community.
+CARES, along with the people of Clarksdale are working to make the vision a reality.

-CARES' initial goal has always been to purchase/build a building that allows us more space, more visibility, and a better quality of life for the dogs and cats here.
-In October, after six months in operation, WE BOUGHT IT!
-We purchased an empty structure on the gateway of Clarksdale along HWY 49.
-The vacant building will be completely repurposed to fit our needs, but it’s got everything we were initially seeking.
-Our animals will all be housed indoors, away from the cold of winter and heat of MS summer.
-Diseases will lower.
-The cats will have their own area.
-The dogs will have outdoor exercise yards as well as indoor training areas.
-We'll have an adoption room, an isolation room, and an educational room for our humans.
-Even room for birthday parties, after school programs, and summer camps!
+We purchased a large, empty structure on the Blues Highway in Clarksdale.
+The vacant building was completely repurposed to fit our needs, and now it has everything we were initially seeking.
+Our animals are housed indoors, away from the cold of winter and heat of MS summer.
+Diseases have lowered.
+The cats have their own wing.
+The dogs have outdoor exercise yards as well as indoor training areas.
+There is an adoption room, an isolation room, and an educational room for children.
+Even a room for birthday parties, after school programs, and summer camps!
 This is no inexpensive project, and we'd love your support as we continue to progress.

 The third objective, and possibly the most important, is to engage the public and humanely rehabilitate these animals.
 It's imperative that both young and old find the reward in saving lives and learn the impact of animal cruelty, safety, and welfare.
-In collaboration with area schools, local veterinarians, and other nonprofit groups, we can work to provide support for our diverse population and the socioeconomic disadvantaged who sometimes have to overcome the largest obstacles for healthy pet care.
-We look forward to offering programs such as Break the Chains, Kids and Critters, and a Pet Food Pantry to benefit and provide the shelter with the proper networks from which to grow and change a community mindset from one of neglect to compassion.
+In collaboration with area schools, local veterinarians, and other nonprofit groups, we are working to provide support for our diverse population and the socioeconomic disadvantaged each day.
+We look forward to offering programs such as Break the Chains, Kids n' Kritters, and after-school programming in order to grow and change a community mindset from one of neglect to compassion.
 Our Pet Food Pantry not only benefits the community who needs it, but also other animal rescues that are in dire situations.